Advertisement

 Nausea and vomiting

-Roughly half of all pregnant people will experience vomiting, and many more may experience some kind of nausea—especially towards the beginning of pregnancy.
+Roughly half of all pregnant people will experience vomiting, and many more may experience some kind of nausea—especially in the beginning of pregnancy.
 These issues usually start during the first two weeks to two months of pregnancy, and don’t necessarily happen in the morning.
 Some people will have just a few minutes of stomach upset daily, while others may have severe symptoms that last for hours each day.

-Your OBGYN can also check for underlying health issues that may be causing these symptoms, such as an ulcer (sores in the stomach), food-related infection, and conditions that affect the thyroid (which can cause high or low thyroid hormone levels) or gall bladder (a small sac near the liver which stores bile, a substance that helps with digestion).
+Your OBGYN can also check for underlying health issues that may be causing these symptoms, such as an ulcer (sores in the stomach), food-related infection, or conditions that affect the thyroid (which can cause high or low thyroid hormone levels) or gall bladder (a small sac near the liver which stores bile, a substance that helps with digestion).

 If you’re having issues with nausea, try these remedies, which may help soothe your stomach: